 - Access to key services.
 Health plans must cover recommended preventive care at no cost-sharing (co-payments, coinsurance and deductible); allow individuals to designate any participating pediatrician to be their child’s primary care doctor; and use emergency services without prior authorization or higher cost-sharing for out-of-network emergency room care.

 - Minimum generosity of coverage or minimum value.
 Small employer coverage must provide a minimum level of financial protection for health costs, at least 60 percent of total average costs for covered benefits.
 Further, the Affordable Care Act requires plans to be offered at specified coverage levels, so that employers and employees can more easily compare them.
 The lowest level of coverage (60 percent) is called the bronze level.
 A silver level plan will cover 70 percent of total average costs for covered benefits, a gold plan covers 80 percent, and a platinum plan covers 90 percent.

 - Creation of a Small Business Health Options Program (SHOP), which determines the eligibility of small employers for a small business health care tax credit worth up to 50 percent of premium costs.
-In most states, the SHOP marketplace operates through direct enrollment with insurers, and the small business health care tax credit is only available with coverage purchased through the SHOP marketplace, can now be used for certain non-SHOP small group plans if the business has a principal address in a county without SHOP plans available (see more information here).
+In most states, the SHOP marketplace operates through direct enrollment with insurers, and the small business health care tax credit, previously only available with coverage purchased through the SHOP marketplace, can now be used for certain non-SHOP small group plans if the business has a principal address in a county without SHOP plans available (see more information here).